 To bring the same success to their organizations, workplace safety leaders need to think like Dungy.
 That means seeing a situation from a worker’s perspective, planning strategically around the various steps and decisions involved, and—perhaps most important—having the patience to train, train, and train some more.
 Keep in mind that Dungy didn’t try to change his team’s entire defensive playstyle all at once; he helped them develop and practice habits for every unique scenario they might face.

 And Dungy’s journey with the Buccaneers is one example among many.
-Join us again here next week as we explore how 3 companies established positive habits to create effective, industry-leading workplace safety cultures.
+Take a look at how 3 companies established positive habits to create effective, industry-leading workplace safety cultures.